ArjanteMarvelde/uSDR-pico/README.md

 The display is a standard 16x2 LCD, but with an I2C interface.
 The display is connected through the **i2c1** channel.

 ## Open issues:
-- take care of processing cycles, by moving parts to the second core
+- [x] take care of processing cycles, by moving signal processing parts to the second core
-- add some more filtering
+- [ ] add some more filtering
-- implement the user I/O bit
+- [ ] implement the user I/O bit: LCD+Rotary encoder+buttons
+- [ ] sort out the surrounding HW

 ## Installing and using the SDK for Windows:
 Please refer to https://github.com/ndabas/pico-setup-windows/releases where the latest installer can be downloaded (e.g. **pico-setup-windows-0.3-x64.exe**).